 FACPCE is encouraged to establish plans to advocate for and work in collaboration of the BCRA and CNV to conduct a comparison of both QA review systems against the requirements of SMO 1, consider areas of less than full compliance, and formulate actions steps to eliminate gaps.
 In addition, FACPCE is encouraged to clarify if the Superintendence of Insurance has established a QA system for auditors providing services to companies under its supervision.

 FACPCE is also encouraged to provide an update on its own initiative to establish and implement a mandatory QA review system for its members that audit other companies in order to cover all mandatory audits in the country.

-In Argentina, the Ministry of Education, Science, and Technology (MoE), universities, each provincial association, and the financial sector regulators—the Central Bank, the National Securities Commission and the...
+In Argentina, the Ministry of Education, Science, and Technology (MoE), universities, each provincial association, and the financial sector regulators—the Central Bank (BCRA), the National Securities Commission (CNV)...

 To further consider how IES requirements might be incorporated into national accountancy education, FACPCE developed a comparison in 2014 of the IES 5, 6, and 7 against the local requirements; benchmarked Argentine educational requirements against other jurisdictions; created a document highlighting the main differences and potential solutions; and promoted and disseminated the IES among universities and the MoE.
 In addition, FACPCE states plans to review and perform a comparison against the 2015 revised IES once the translation is available in Spanish.

 Lastly, FACPCE provides voluntary continuing professional development opportunities for its members through its Professional Development Federal System (SFAP) and disseminates information to members about recent developments and revisions issued by the IAESB.